john-cuffe/MAMBA2/README.md

 ## Setting up:
  <a id="#settingup"/>

+ - Create your project folder.
+Inside it, you should have your two data files, three training data files (if you have them already), and your mamba.properties file.
  - Edit your MAMBA properties so each variable is configured correctly, save it with a name you want.
- - Configure variable_names.csv and block_names.csv are configured correctly
+ - Configure variable_names.csv and block_names.csv are configured correctly.
+ - IF YOU HAVE MADE ANY CUSTOMIZATIONS to create_db_helpers.py, match_helpers.py, soundex.py, or febrl_methods.py in the programs directory...
      - In a terminal, CD into the /programs directory
- - enter _python setup.py build_ext --inplace_
+     - run the command _python setup.py build_ext --inplace_
-   - This will cythonize the fuzzy variables.
-You can skip this step if you want, but MAMBA will be much slower.
+       - This will cythonize the helper functions.
  - CD into the main MAMBA directory
- - Run run_match.py *your mamba properties file*
+ - Run run_match.py *your projectPath here*
-   - example: "python run_match.py my_properties_file"
+   - example: "python run_match.py /home/users/foo/foo_matching_project/bar"
  _ Watch MAMBA go!